oleksiikolomiietssnapp/swift-coverage-action/templates/README.md

 # Workflow Templates

-Copy these to your repository's `.github/workflows/` directory.
+Copy one of these that suits your needs to your repository's `.github/workflows/` directory.

 ## Available Templates